-Like we already mentioned, the MBTI personality types are also defined through their specific cognitive functions.
+Like we already mentioned, the 16 personality types are also defined through their specific cognitive functions.
 Each function is directed either inward or outward, meaning it can be either introverted or extroverted.
 These functions are stacked in a strict order, depending on the frequency of their usage by the personality type.
 In the case of INTJ, their main cognitive function is Introverted Intuition, and the second closest is Extroverted Thinking.

 Here is the full INTJ function stack: